 “When I am thinking of anything, I just like to draw it.
 I feel comfortable when I draw.”

 Years of unemployment, insecurity and political instability have led to a massive migration from Afghanistan.
-The United Nations estimates that 1,000 Afghans flee their homes every day.
-Many go to Iran and Pakistan, but huge numbers are crossing into Europe: 20 percent of people who arrived by boat seeking asylum in Europe in 2015 were from Afghanistan.
+Some 1.2 million are internally displaced, and 2.6 million people have been forced to leave the country.
+In spring of 2016, the United Nations estimated that 1,000 Afghans were fleeing their homes every day.
+Many go to Iran and Pakistan, but huge numbers are crossing into Europe.

 Mercy Corps is working to build a stronger future within Afghanistan by training farmers to grow better crops, improving economic opportunities for youth, teaching new mothers healthy nutrition practices, and helping women and girls find better access to financial services and job opportunities.